There are many different types of headaches that are categorized according to their cause, symptoms, and ideal methods of treatment.

-There are many different types of headaches include tension headache, cluster headache, sinus headache, migraine, medication overuse headache and hormone headache.
+The main types of headaches include tension headache, cluster headache, sinus headache, migraine, medication overuse headache, and hormone headache.
 Each of these types is covered in more detail below.

 Tension headaches are the most common type of headache that affects the vast majority of adults at some point during their life.

-Medication overuse headache is caused by excessive use of analgesic medications.
+A medication overuse headache is caused by excessive use of analgesic medications.
 This is usually a dull aching pain that is experienced by patients who have a history of relying on high doses of painkiller medications on a regular basis.

 This type of headache can be managed by having a medication-free period to allow the excess medication to be excreted from the body.
 Although this may initially worsen the headache, the symptoms tend to improve within a few days.

 Hormonal headaches predominantly affect women, as they often occur in relation to their menstrual cycle, pregnancy, menopause, or hormonal medications.

 Lifestyle changes are useful to address the pain of hormonal headaches.
 These changes can include ensuring adequate sleep, eating regular meals, and keeping stress levels low.
 Simple analgesic medications are usually able to provide effective relief.